-After the Battle of Wilson’s Creek, Missouri on August 10, 1861, the Union army retreated, leaving the Kansas border exposed.
-To combat this, Lane organized his men and led them into action against Confederate General Sterling Price, in the Battle of Dry Wood Creek on September 2, 1861.
-Though his troops lost the battle, Lane continued on, fighting in a skirmish at Paninsville, Missouri on September 5th.
-Lane continued his cause, fighting through the towns of Butler, Harrisonville, and Clinton, Missouri, before he ended his campaign by the burning of Osceola, Missouri on September 23, 1861.
+After the Battle of Wilson’s Creek, Missouri, the Union army retreated on August 10, 1861, leaving the Kansas border exposed.
+To combat this, Lane organized his men and led them into action against Confederate General Sterling Price in the Battle of Dry Wood Creek on September 2, 1861.
+Though his troops lost the battle, Lane continued, fighting in a skirmish at Paninsville, Missouri, on September 5.
+Lane continued his cause, fighting through the towns of Butler, Harrisonville, and Clinton, Missouri, before he ended his campaign by burning Osceola, Missouri, on September 23, 1861.

-Lane had heard that there were hidden caches of Confederate supplies and money being held in Osceola and determined to wipe Osceola from the map.
-He and his men first stripped the town of all of its valuable goods which were loaded into wagons taken from the townspeople.
+Lane had heard hidden caches of Confederate supplies and money were being held in Osceola and determined to wipe Osceola from the map.
+He and his men first stripped the town of its valuable goods, which were loaded into wagons taken from the townspeople.
 Though they found no hidden Confederate supplies or money, nine citizens were given a farcical trial and shot.
 Finally, Lane’s men brought their frenzy of pillaging and murder to a close by burning the entire town.
-The settlement suffered more than $1,000,000 worth of damage including that belonging to pro-Union citizens.
+The settlement suffered more than $1,000,000 worth of damage, including that belonging to pro-Union citizens.

-Lane’s Brigade then celebrated by getting drunk, so much so, that according to reports, many of the men were unable to march when it came time to leave many and had to ride in wagons and carriages.
-With them, they took their plunder including Lane’s personal share, which included a piano and a number of silk dresses.
+Lane’s Brigade then celebrated by getting drunk, so much so that according to reports, many of the men were unable to march when it came time to leave many and had to ride in wagons and carriages.
+They took their plunder, including Lane’s share, including a piano and several silk dresses.
 The troops then continued to Kansas City, Missouri.

-Lane was criticized for his actions in Osceola, most severely by General Henry Halleck, Commander of the Department of Missouri, who believed that the attacks made by Lane and Colonel Charles Jennison, aggravated anti-Union sentiments in Missouri and intensified resistance to federal authority in the state.
+Lane was criticized for his actions in Osceola, most severely by General Henry Halleck, Commander of the Department of Missouri.
+The latter believed that the attacks made by Lane and Colonel Charles Jennison aggravated anti-Union sentiments in Missouri and intensified resistance to federal authority in the state.

 Of their actions, he would state: “The course pursued by those under Lane and Jennison has turned against us many thousands who were formerly Union men.
 A few more such raids will make this State unanimous against us.”
 Thus, Lane’s Brigade was ended.